5 Key Differences between the Stochastic RSI and Stochastic

 The above chart shows the Stochastics RSI indicator without the %D or the SMA of the %K. The platform is showing the 80 and 20 values versus the 0.8 and 0.2.
 Regardless, whenever the Stochastics RSI rises above 0.20 in range bound markets - price rallies.

-Conversely, price can fall when the Stochastics RSI falls below the 80 level.
+Conversely, the price can fall when the Stochastics RSI falls below the 80 level.

 Five key differences between the Stochastic RSI and Stochastic